 Thinking more clearly, Connie contemplated the past few weeks.
 ‘He’s a bright little boy.
 I thought he was settling in.’
 She paused.
 ‘Carl offered to take Ethan fishing when he returns from the office.
 He needed a file to work on over the weekend.’

-‘Okay, I’ll call the local police and then come round.
+‘Okay, I’ll call the local police and then come around.
 Just stay calm.’

 Carl came in just as Connie hung up the phone.
-‘Look who I found in the car under my blanket.’
+‘Look who I found in the car under a blanket.’

 ‘Ethan, you scared me half to death.’
 She placed her hand over her mouth and sat down at the table.

 Ethan hung his head.
 ‘I was going to run away when Carl got to town but I fell asleep.’

 ‘Why would you want to run away?’
 Connie dared to ask.